 The formation of a committee to provide opportunities to help oversee the day to day maintenance of planting, volunteering and eventually the opportunity for community self-governance.
 Creation of sensory garden and raised beds.

-- Stage Seven – In Progress
+- Stage Seven – In Operation

 The setting up of a neighbourhood gardening scheme to support South Oxhey residents who can no longer look after their garden.
 This is being supported by Watford Rural Parish Council, Thrive Homes and Countryside.